HectorMontes10/Rest-api-flask/README.md

  # Final Remarks

 The use of pipelines and Dummy Estimator for construct de GridSearch object facilitates the scalability and adaptability of the present rest api for other different uses.
 On the other hand, as you can see, you can download this repository for tests locally or use the service available at the indicated url, since this api was mounted on an AWS LightSail instance that allows its permanent consumption.

  The steps for run this app in a local environment is are the following:

  1. Download python 3.10 in your computer.
  2. Download pip and virtual enviroment package
- 3. Reproduce the enviroment for to do pip install -r requirements.txt
+ 3. Reproduce the enviroment for this project.
+First you should create a new enviroment, sencod you should activate it.
+Then to do pip install -r requirements.txt inside that environment.
- 4. Execute the command python main.py over the root directory of this application.
+ 4. Execute the file main.py over the root directory of this application.
+Here you can use this command: waitress-serve --call main:create_app

 Finally, all comments to improve this project are appreciated.